 Georgia Style Brunswick Stew

-Brunswick Stew With Chicken, Corn, Tomatoes, and Lima Beans
+Brunswick Stew with Potatoes, Corn, and Lima Beans

 Brunswick Stew With Chicken and Ham